 If you’ve been a long-time reader of Thriving Marriages then you’ve benefited a ton from Sheila’s amazing, honest advice.
 In today’s post she’s asking you, our readers, for help!
+In this post, Sheila guides us through the question — shouldn’t Christians have the best sex?

 I spent my honeymoon night in tears—because sex hurt.
 A lot.